Benchmarking quantum devices beyond classical capabilities: Parity-preserving benchmarks

 \subsection{Double-parity benchmark}

-The above-proposed benchmark, although quite elegant, suffers one elementary flaw.
-By allowing the symmetry of the system to select only one heavy output subspace, it becomes blind to errors within that subspace -- i.e. the errors that do not affect parity. \rd{This includes, for example, single-qubit dephasing noise (Pauli-$Z$ errors) and certain multi-qubit bit-flip errors (e.g. Pauli-$XX$ on a pair of qubits), both of which leave the computational-basis parity unchanged.
-Such parity-preserving processes are not exotic and can be relevant in some realistic devices.} \rd{As a first solution} to this problem, we propose specialized quantum circuits, in which \rd{qubits are arbitrary divided} into two sets of equal size.
-Its aim is to preserve parity both globally and within sets.
-The circuit structure is alike QV circuit, but with small modifications. \rd{Similarly to QV test, one prepare random circuit for the quantum computer to perform.
-At the entrance qubits are randomly divided into two sets of size $N/2$ that we may label as \textit{red} and \textit{blue}.
-In each layer we know which qubits belong to which subsets by tracking applied permutations.
-The difference from parity preserving benchmark is usage of two types of gates depending on which qubits interacts.
-Whenever two qubits from the same subset meet, we apply a generic parity-preserving two-qubit gate of the form \eqref{u_parity_1}.
-When the interacting qubits belong to different subsets, we instead apply a diagonal interaction that does not mix two parities,}
+\bl{In the introduced parity--preserving benchmark, the symmetry restricts the system to a specific heavy-output subspace.
+Thus errors within that subspace, i.e. the errors that do not affect parity, remain undetected. } \rd{This includes, for example, single-qubit dephasing noise (Pauli-$Z$ errors) and certain multi-qubit bit-flip errors (e.g. Pauli-$XX$ on a pair of qubits), both of which leave the computational-basis parity unchanged.
+Such parity-preserving processes are not exotic and can be relevant in some realistic devices.} \rd{As a first solution} to this problem, we propose specialized quantum circuits, in which \rd{qubits are arbitrarily divided} into two sets of equal size.
+Its aim is to preserve parity both globally and within the two sets.
+The circuit structure is \blu{similar to that of the} parity--preserving QV circuit, but with small modifications. \rd{Similarly to the QV test, one prepares a random circuit for the quantum computer to perform.
+At the entrance qubits are randomly divided into two sets of size $N/2$.
+In each layer we know which qubits belong to which subsets by tracking applied permutations. \bl{The difference from the QV and parity-preserving benchmarks is again the form of the 2-qubit gates.
+Here, two types of gates are used, depending on which qubits interact.} Whenever two qubits from the same subset meet, we apply a generic parity-preserving two-qubit gate of the form \eqref{u_parity_1}, \bl{as in parity--preserving circuit}.
+When the interacting qubits belong to different subsets, we instead apply a diagonal interaction that does not mix the two parities,}

 \rd{where $a$ is a random phase drawn from a flat distribution, $a\in[0,2\pi)$, and $Z$ is the Pauli-$Z$ operator.
 In this way both the global parity and the parities of the red and blue subsets are conserved throughout the circuit.
 The heavy-output subspace is then defined as the set of bit strings that have even parity within each subset, so that only every fourth bit string is heavy.}